 Participate in the ritual of the annual Memorial Service held during the annual State Convention.

 With input from the District Deputy, decide on a recipient for the Exalted Ruler of the Year in the President-Elect’s district.
 Communicate the name of the recipient to the State Convention Director by March 15th so that the award can be ordered.

+Consult with the Special Deputy and/or Sponsor should the State Convention Committee inform him/her of the need to use a backup venue or an alternative one-day Annual Meeting event due to circumstances beyond the control of the State Convention Committee or the venue hosting the event.
+After consultation with the Special Deputy and/or Sponsor, inform the State Convention Committee of their decision, and arrange to have the information disseminated to the association membership.

 1st Vice-President

+The 1st Vice-President is primarily responsible for assisting the MEA State President and other officers to help fulfill their duties & responsibilities.

 Duties & Responsibilities

 Attend all State Association Meetings